The 20 Best Branchiootorenal Syndrome Doctors in Japan

 Kobe, JP

-Kandai Nozu practices in Kobe, Japan.
+Kandai Nozu practices practicing medicine in Kobe, Japan.
 Nozu is rated as a Distinguished expert by MediFind in the treatment of Branchiootorenal Syndrome.
-Their top areas of expertise are Bartter Syndrome, Alport Syndrome, Nephrotic Syndrome, Kidney Transplant, and Nephrectomy.
+They are also highly rated in 69 other conditions, according to our data.
+Their clinical expertise encompasses Bartter Syndrome, Alport Syndrome, Nephrotic Syndrome, Kidney Transplant, and Nephrectomy.

 Learn about our expert tiers